Loosetooth/syncwings/README.md

   <img src="public/logo.svg" alt="Project Logo" height="120">
 </p>

+SyncWings lets you sync files between multiple devices and manage them easily through a web-based file manager.
+It combines [Syncthing](https://syncthing.net/) for secure, peer-to-peer file synchronization with [FileStash](https://www.filestash.app/) for convenient file browsing, downloading, renaming, and deleting—all from your browser.

+Whether for a single user or multiple users, SyncWings gives each user their own isolated Syncthing (and optional FileStash) instance, managed automatically via Docker Compose for easy deployment and strong separation between users.

 <p align="center">
   <strong>Demo:</strong> <a href="https://demo.syncwings.com">https://demo.syncwings.com</a><br/>
   <em>Feel free to use the demo to try things out.
 The demo instance is reset every hour.</em>